-- The Lands’ End Kids’ Bonded Fleece Jacket is available on Amazon, starting at $19.97.
+- The Lands’ End School Uniform Kids Coed Midweight Fleece Jacket is available on Amazon, starting at $42.95.
 Buy now.

-- The Spyder Girls Youth (7-16) Cora Color Block Full Zip Fleece Jacket, Color Variation is available on Amazon, starting at $36.00.
+- The Spyder Girls Caliper Fleece Jacket, is available on Amazon, starting at $89.00.
 Buy now.

-- The Spyder Boy’s Youth Raider Full Zip Sweater, Pick A Color is available on Amazon, starting at $49.00.
+- The Spyder Boy’s Youth Raider Full Zip Sweater, is available on Amazon, starting at $44.99.
 Buy now.

-- The Amazon Essentials Boys’ Polar Fleece is available on Amazon, starting at $15.50.
+- The Amazon Essentials Boys’ Polar Fleece Full-Zip Mock Jacket is available on Amazon, starting at $19.90.
 Buy now.

-- The Amazon Essentials Girls’ Polar Fleece Full-Zip Mock Jackets is available on Amazon, starting at $14.00.
+- The Amazon Essentials Girls’ Polar Fleece Full-Zip Mock Jacket are available on Amazon, starting at $19.30.
 Buy now.

 Kids Ski Clothing Buying Guide

 Don’t forget to buy your children some kid-friendly ski clothing!
 From kid’s snowsuits to snow pants, finding the right fit for your child will be half the battle.
-That’s why we’ve recommended some flexible options below on our Ultimate Guide To Ski Gear For Kids.
+That’s why we’ve recommended some flexible options below in our Ultimate Guide to Ski Gear for Kids.
 Some even grow with your little ones!